U3DC/EasyBanner/README.md

 3. Create new Text Under the BannerItem.

-4. Create new Text Under the BannerItem.

-5. Create new empty gameobject under the BannerRoot ,you can rename it "BannerView",and add the stript "BannerView.cs".
+4. Create new empty gameobject under the BannerRoot ,you can rename it "BannerView",and add the stript "BannerView.cs".

-6. Add new script call "Test.cs",attach to the BannerRoot.
+5. Add new script call "Test.cs",attach to the BannerRoot.

-7. Edite the code in the Test.cs :
+6. Edite the code in the Test.cs :

    ```C#
    public class Test : MonoBehaviour